-When we have company, the tiny things we forget on a regular basis appear magnified.
+When I have company, the tiny things I forget on a regular basis appear magnified.
 The oven you put off cleaning might come back to bother you when it’s time to prepare a turkey or fish for your guests.
 The residue can severely reduce the quality and fragrance of the meal.

 If scrubbing was preventing you from cleaning your oven, try soaking it in hot water.
 After preheating the oven, pour half a cup of vinegar and water onto a dish and bake for 30 minutes.
 Allow it to cool before gently scrubbing it to remove the residue.

 The fridge has a variety of canned and eat-for-later items that can render the room stinky.
-And that odour may easily outperform the finest of your room fresheners.
+And that odor may easily outperform the finest of your room fresheners.

-You must inspect any salad, soup, or meals that have been stored for more than a week.
-Sour milk, decaying meat, and other similar items can be revolting.
+You need to inspect any salad, soup, or meals that have been stored for more than a week.
+Your milk, decaying meat, and other similar items can be revolting.

 Clean the Dishwasher

 To remove hard water deposits, use a citric acid-based detergent in conjunction with a dishwasher cleaning.
-It will also soften the water and restore the lustre to your glasses.
+It will also soften the water and restore the shine to your glasses.